SvetlanaGoldenberg/CSTApractice/README.md

-# Lesson Plan Template
+# Lesson Plan to learn
-This file serves as the primary lesson plan document for the repository.
+This is the first file I edited

 ## Template Description
 [Click here for more information about what this template repository contains.](TemplateDescription.md)